Apr 30, 2024

 Ubiquitous broadband a ubiquitous problem

 ZDX registers incidents as a drop in user experience after first correlating the cause to network performance or application degradation.
-To qualify as a Wi-Fi incident requires ten or more devices in a trusted location (e.g., office, data center, etc.) connecting to corporate Wi-Fi experiencing a combination of decreased signal strength, increased latency (delay in a data packet’s arrival to a destination), packet loss (when data packets fail to arrive at their destination), and gateway jitter (delay variation between received data packets).
+To qualify as a Wi-Fi incident requires ten or more devices in a trusted location (e.g., office, data center, etc.) connecting to corporate Wi-Fi experiencing degraded service due to a combination of decreased signal strength, increased latency (delay in a data packet’s arrival to a destination), packet loss (when data packets fail to arrive at their destination), and gateway jitter (delay variation between received data packets).

 In the Americas, the average duration of a wireless connectivity incident was nearly 10 hours until it was either reestablished or improved to expected service levels.